Leisler's Rebellion

 Leisler's Rebellion was an uprising in late-17th century colonial New York in which German American merchant and militia captain Jacob Leisler seized control of the southern portion of the colony and ruled it from 1689 to 1691.
 The uprising took place in the aftermath of England's Glorious Revolution and the 1689 Boston revolt in the Dominion of New England, which had included New York.
-The rebellion reflected colonial resentment against the policies of deposed King James II.
+The rebellion reflected colonial resentment against the policies of the deposed King James II.

 Royal authority was not restored until 1691, when English troops and a new governor were sent to New York.
 Leisler was arrested by these forces, who tried and convicted him of treason.
 He was executed, with the revolt leaving the colony polarized, bitterly split into two rival factions, pro-Leislerites, who regarded him as a martyr, and who aligned generally with the British Whig party, and antis, who aligned generally with the British Tories.

 Background

-English forces took control of New Netherland in 1664 and King Charles II gave the territory to his brother James, then Duke of York, to rule as he pleased.
-James partitioned off East and West Jersey to other proprietors and established an essentially autocratic government with a strong governor and council but no elected legislature.
+English forces took control of New Netherland in 1664 and King Charles II gave the territory as proprietor to his brother James, then Duke of York, to rule as he pleased.
+James partitioned East and West Jersey to other proprietors and established an essentially autocratic government with a strong governor and council but no elected legislature.

-James succeeded his brother to the throne in 1685 and established the Dominion of New England the following year.
+James succeeded his brother to the throne in 1685 and in 1686 established the Dominion of New England, centralizing the administration of previously separate colonies.
 In May 1688, he added New York and the Jerseys to the dominion.
 Its governor Sir Edmund Andros came to New York that summer to establish his authority and install Francis Nicholson, a captain in the English Army, to administer those colonies as his lieutenant governor.

 Nicholson was assisted by a local council but no legislative assembly.
 He was seen by many New Yorkers as the next in a line of royal governors who "had in a most arbitrary way subverted our ancient privileges".
 Nicholson justified his actions by stating that the colonists were "a conquered people, and therefore ... could not so much [as] claim rights and priviledges as Englishmen".

 In late 1688, the Glorious Revolution deposed the Catholic James and replaced him with the Protestant William III and Mary II.
 The rule of Andros was highly unpopular, especially in New England, and his opponents in Massachusetts used the change of royal power for their political benefit by organizing an uprising.

 On April 18, 1689, a mob formed in Boston led by former Massachusetts political figures, and they arrested Andros and other dominion officials.
 This led to a cascade of events in which Massachusetts and the other New England colonies rapidly restored their pre-dominion governments.